Jmoney46/NonaMod/README.md

 > **This will replace your current Mush installation** with the Nonagon-modified version.
 > Back up any important data before continuing.

+> [!WARNING]
+> **We are not responsible for any damages to your computer** By using any Nonagon-modified software,
+> You agree to the terms and conditions.
 ---

 ## Installation